raDiesle/minionmasters/README.md

 1. Download and replace file manual from: https://drive.google.com/file/d/0B-3hJBoCehBpQVBUYVdxZDVNSms/view?usp=sharing in /batch_jobs/
 2. replace `: ,` with `: 0,`
-3. reformat with prettier
+3. optional: reformat with prettier
 4. `npm run generateData`
 5. in general, with every release new formattings in text are expected , those should be handled in the job* file to replace properly.
 6. also there might be new abilities added, which needs to be defined in abilities-config.js
 7. see `update images from game`
 8. update version in src/version.js export const CURRENT_GAME_VERSION = "1.25";
 9. elo-detail.js find and adjust [FILTER_CURRENT_SEASON] [FILTER_PREVIOUS_SEASON]
-10. adjust by try error  const DATE_TO_ALIGN_CYCLE for correct conquest circle by increasing only some hours or some days. dont try to give correct date in the future
+10. adjust by try and error  const DATE_TO_ALIGN_CYCLE for correct conquest circle by increasing only some hours or some days (by running app local). dont try to give correct date in the future
 11. test changes on run app by `npm start`
 12. `npm run deploy`